Origin of baconMiddle English and amp; Old French ; from Old Saxon baco, side of bacon; akin to Old High German bahho, back

-The salted and smoked meat from the back and sides of a pig.
+- Cured meat from the sides, belly, or back of a pig.